 - 1. In order to be eligible, you will normally need to be earning at least the Qualifying Earnings Threshold. - 2.
 If you are employed outside the British Isles you may only join the Scheme (or remain a contributing Member of the Scheme) with the permission of the Trustee. - 3.
 This is only a summary of the provisions of the Rules and any queries about eligibility should be referred to Broadstone. - 4.
 You can only join if your Employer has chosen the Scheme as its pension provider.

 How do I join?

-Complete the Application for Membership, which can be obtained from Broadstone or downloaded from the BPS website at www.baptistpensions.org.uk
+Complete the Application for Membership, which can be obtained from Broadstone via www.4mystaff.co.uk.